lgonzeug/Progress/Ansible/readme.md

 SSH into the control node and follow the steps below:
 - Copy the Install-elk.yml file to /etc/ansible
 - Update the hosts file to include the IP addresses for the ELK VM in the [ELK] Group.
-- Run the playbook, and navigate to the ELK VM to check that the installation worked as expected.
+- Run the playbook, and navigate to <elk_server_ip>:5601 to check that the installation worked as expected.

 - The playbook is the Install-elk.yml You copy that and install it in /etc/ansible
 - You will have to update the Hosts file.
 In that file youare able to pick what groups the changes will take place in what machines.
 - <VM_Public_IP:5601/app/kibana>

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-
+-
+-
+-
+-